scalar-labs/scalardl/docs/getting-started.md

 ## What is Scalar DL?

-Scalar DL is a blockchain-inspired distributed ledger platform software, which achieves:
+Scalar DL is a blockchain-inspired distributed ledger platform, which achieves:

 * High tamper-evidence of data by utilizing digital signature, hash chain, determinism and decentralization
 * Scalable and highly available ACID-compliant smart contract executions